pastas/pastastore/docs/getting_started.rst

 Dependencies
 ------------
-This module has several optional dependencies that have to be installed depending on which connectors are used.
+This module has several optional dependencies.
+These are required for storing timeseries and models in a database.
+Without these, only the in-memory option is available.

+It is up to the user to determine which dependencies they want to install.
 Both the `PystoreConnector` and `ArcticConnector` are dependent on external software.
-It is recommended to install these dependencies.
+It is recommended but not required to install these dependencies.

 * Using Pystore requires Snappy:
    * `Snappy <http://google.github.io/snappy/>`_ is a fast and efficient